ryx/chai-avro/README.md

 # chai-avro

-A chaijs plugin to use [Avro](http://http://avro.apache.org) schema definitions in tests
+A chaijs plugin to use [Avro](http://avro.apache.org) schema definitions in tests

 ## Info
-This is a very simple plugin to use the [Avro modelling language](http://avro.apache.org/docs/current/idl.html) schemas within the [chaijs](http://chaijs.com) testing framework.
+This is a very simple plugin to use the Avro schemas within the [chaijs](http://chaijs.com) testing framework, which allows for easily testing against schemas.
 Behind the scenes it is based on the Avro implementation from [AVSC](https://github.com/mtth/avsc).
-Currently only supports loading protocols from Avro IDL files (*.avdl).
+Currently only supports loading protocols from [Avro IDL](http://avro.apache.org/docs/current/idl.html) files (*.avdl).

 ## Usage